Pitt Password Manager: Frequently Asked Questions

 Can LastPass see my individual passwords or my master password?

 No. Your master password, and the keys used to encrypt and decrypt data, are never sent to LastPass’ servers.
 LastPass employs a zero-knowledge model, which means all sensitive data is encrypted locally at your device with a key that is never transmitted to LastPass.
-You can read the LastPass security whitepaper> for more information about their security architecture.
+You can read about LastPass Security and Provacy Operational Controls for more information about their security architecture.

 Can the University see any data in my Pitt Password Manager account?